ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/2-env-setup.md

 Install Arm Performance Studio using the [Arm Performance Studio Install Guide](/install-guides/ams/).

 {{% notice Tip %}}
-If you want to learn more about Arm Performance Studio and Streamline before continuing, refer to [Get started with Arm Performance Studio for mobile](https://learn.arm.com/learning-paths/smartphones-and-mobile/ams/ams/).
+To learn more about Arm Performance Studio and Streamline, see [Get started with Arm Performance Studio for mobile](https://learn.arm.com/learning-paths/smartphones-and-mobile/ams/ams/).
 {{% /notice %}}

 Android Studio and Arm Performance Studio are now installed, and you are ready to create a WebGPU Android application.